3 Radically Different Meditation Techniques to Start Practicing Today.

 In the past year, I have made leaps and bounds of personal and professional progress just by believing in myself.

 By believing and stating to the Universe, “I deserve an abundant life and I am seeking it every day.”
-Turning your narrative and your story from one of despair to one of hope and triumphant is a lot of work.
+You begin turning your narrative and your story from one of despair to one of hope and triumphant.

 It sounds too simple, yes?